Country

 Circumstances:

-On approach to Araçatuba Airport runway 22 under IFR mode, the crew encountered poor weather conditions with limited visibility due to heavy rain falls.
-A first approach was abandoned and a second few minutes later.
-During a third attempt to land, the crew decided to switch to VFR mode and descended too low when, while completing a last turn, the aircraft struck the ground and crashed few hundred meters short of runway 22 threshold.
+On approach to Araçatuba Airport runway 22, the crew encountered poor weather conditions with heavy rain falls.
+After the approach was abandoned twice, the crew initiated a go around and attempted to land on runway 04.
+Completing a last turn to the left at very low altitude under VFR mode in IMC conditions, the airplane struck the ground with its left wingtip and crashed few hundred metres short of runway.
 Both pilots and five passengers were killed while eight other occupants were injured.

 Probable cause: